How to Build a Sawhorse in Six Steps

 Step Three: Mark the I-Beam Location

 Stack two boards that make up the top and bottom (flanges) of the I-beam.
-Use a speed square to mark lines on the ends of the boards 1 in. in from each side.
+Use a speed square to mark lines on the ends of the boards 1 inch in from each side.
 This will help you align the center (web) of the I-beam.
 Or you could just eyeball it…not a violin, remember.

 Step Four: Build the I-Beam

-Fasten the I-beam together with three 3-in. construction screws through each flange into the web.
+Fasten the I-beam together with three 3-inch construction screws through each flange into the web.
 Nails will work fine if you plan on using the sawhorses mostly for a cutting station or other light-duty tasks.